A New Standard for Nanoinformatics

 Case Study 5: Computational Modeling

-This revealed exciting possibilities: automated descriptor generation from NInChI structure, read-across predictions for untested materials, and model input preparation from standardized notation.
-The layered structure provides exactly the kind of structured input that computational tools need.
+This explored several applications: automated descriptor generation from NInChI structure, read-across predictions for untested materials, and model input preparation from standardized notation.
+The layered structure provides structured input that computational tools need for both physics-based and data-driven nanoinformatics approaches.

 Case Study 6: Regulatory Applications